lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 ```

 `@part1`
-> Sensitivity analysis: "assessing the robustness of an association by checking whether changing any of the assumptions might lead to different results or interpretations"
+> Sensitivity analysis: "assess the robustness of association by checking change in results by changing assumptions"

 - Very common in epidemiology
 - Examples: {{1}}
-    - Are people who miss data collection different from others?
+    - Are people who miss collection visits different from others?
     - Does the statistical technique change results?